 The program will be designed to maximize the convergence of people and ideas, with brief presentations and extensive breakout/discussion.
 Possible research themes include: (1) Skills and occupations; (2) Individual experience and public perception; (3) Urban and regional impacts; (4) Routines, processes and work; (5) Organizational and competitive ecology; and (6) Public policy implications.

-The conference will take place at the James B. Henry Center for Executive Development at Michigan State University (3535 Forest Rd., Lansing, MI, 48910, USA).
+The conference took place at the James B. Henry Center for Executive Development at Michigan State University (3535 Forest Rd., Lansing, MI, 48910, USA).
 The workshop will begin at 8 am ET on Friday, May 18, adjourning after lunch on Saturday, May 19.
+The agenda is attached.

 This convergence conference is the first in a series sponsored by the NSF Research Collaboration Network on Work in the Age of Intelligent Machines (NSF IIS- 1745463).
 It is co-sponsored by the MSU Center for Business and Social Analytics, in cooperation with the Institute for Public Policy and Social Research and the Department of Urban Planning and Design.

-For more information, please contact the co-organizers, Kevin Crowston, Ingrid Erickson, Jeff Nickerson or Brian Pentland at avs18@waim.network.
+For more information, please contact the co-organizers, Kevin Crowston, Ingrid Erickson, Jeff Nickerson or Brian Pentland at .